 During the War of Attrition, while the Nixon administration was investing considerable effort into negotiating a ceasefire between Israel and Egypt, the Rebbe warned of the dangers acceding to a ceasefire, tactically, operationally, and strategically.
 It would reinforce the new perception of Israel as weak and malleable, further erode its deterrent power, and invite a new war.

 Egypt’s primary interest in a cease-fire is to safely gain an advantageous position for its next war against Israel, the Rebbe asserted.
-“Even before the ink dries on the agreement Egypt will violate the ceasefire terms,” the Rebbe warned.
-“Who knows how many lives will be lost in the next war because of this?”
+“Even before the ink dries on the agreement Egypt will violate the ceasefire terms,” he warned.
+“Who knows how many lives will be lost in the next war because of this?!”

-Indeed, on the very day the cease-fire went into effect, the Egyptians began brazenly violating its terms by installing advanced surface-to-air missile batteries near the Suez Canal, and never looking back until it became the biggest anti-aircraft installation in the world.
+Indeed, on the very day the cease-fire went into effect, the Egyptians began brazenly violating its terms by installing advanced surface-to-air missile batteries near the Suez Canal, never looking back until it became the world’s biggest anti-aircraft installation.
 Upon launching the Yom Kippur War, the Egyptians activated these systems to take out numerous Israeli aircraft and neutralize Israel’s air force from providing air cover to Israel’s canal strongholds, which resulted in extraordinary Israeli casualties.
+(The Rebbe’s warnings about the dangerous futility of the vaunted Bar Lev line were similarly ignored, further compounding the calamity of those early hours.)

 4 View gallery